sinequa/SinequaForAzure/README.md

 Sinequa For Azure (S4A) is a set of capabilities and dedicated features designed for Azure.

+This repository contains resources for deploying a S4A grid.
+Sinequa For Azure features are included in the Sinequa distribution 11.7.0 version and above.

 In case you don't want to install Sinequa For Azure using the PowerShell and Terraform scripts, you can read this guide: [S4A - Deploy using agnostic Infrastructure as Code](./installation)

 #### Table of Contents